Julow/Unexpected-Keyboard/README.md

 This application contains no ads, doesn't make any network requests and is Open Source.

+Usage: to apply the symbols located in the corners of each key, slide your finger in the direction of the symbols.
+For example, the Settings are opened by sliding in the left down corner.

 | <img src="/metadata/android/en-US/images/phoneScreenshots/1.png" alt="Screenshot-1" /> | <img src="/metadata/android/en-US/images/phoneScreenshots/2.png" alt="Screenshot-2"/> | <img src="/metadata/android/en-US/images/phoneScreenshots/3.png" alt="Screenshot-3"/> |
 | --- | --- | --- |
 | <img src="/metadata/android/en-US/images/phoneScreenshots/4.png" alt="Screenshot-4" /> | <img src="/metadata/android/en-US/images/phoneScreenshots/5.png" alt="Screenshot-5" /> | <img src="/metadata/android/en-US/images/phoneScreenshots/6.png" alt="Screenshot-6" /> |